 On a hunt for the ultimate list of fun things to do in Atlanta, GA?
 Learn more about the different Atlanta attractions that should be on your list – including prime spots frequented by celebrities!

 Atlanta, Georgia is among the best places to visit in the USA if you like to have a bite of everything – history, nature, art, food, animal life, pop culture… the list can go on.

 It is truly a complete destination, with all the Atlanta attractions capturing just about anything a traveler would like to see.

 As the city of Washington DC, Atlanta is home to many destinations that help you travel back through time and learn more about politics and history.

-One of the world’s most important figures, Martin Luther King Jr., was born and raised in Atlanta GA.
+One of the world’s most important figures, Martin Luther King Jr., was born and raised in Atlanta, GA.

-If this sounds too serious for your taste, do not worry because your list of things to do in Atlanta can easily be a mix of both historic stuff and good fun with the addition of several green locations.
+If this sounds too serious for your taste, do not worry because your list of things to do in Atlanta can easily be a mix of both historical stuff and good fun with the addition of several green locations.

 The stunning parks in Atlanta, such as the Centennial Olympic Park and Piedmont Park, can truly be placed side by side with the elaborate parks in Seattle.

 The city’s range of comfort food never fails to capture the hearts of visitors trying them for the first time.

 If ever you like spotting celebrities and enjoying fine things in life, Atlanta will surely be your cup of tea.